dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/00-current/CUSTOM_PROCEDURES_PHASE2_COMPLETE.md

 ### For Users
 1. Continue using application normally
 2. When automation fails due to missing procedure:
-   - Open SpyWindow ¡æ Custom Procedures
+   - Open AutomationWindow ¡æ Custom Procedures
    - Define the procedure for your PACS
    - Reference [HARDCODED_PROCEDURES_MIGRATION.md](HARDCODED_PROCEDURES_MIGRATION.md) for defaults
 3. Test procedure using "Run" button before using in automation